EnverKESMEN/l5-service-layer/README.md

-# l5-service-layer
+# Laravel Service Layer
-Laravel Repositories is a package for Laravel 5 which is used to abstract the bussiness logic in service layer.
+Laravel Service Layer is a package for Laravel 5 which is used to abstract the bussiness logic in service layer.
 This makes applications much easier to maintain.

 ## Installation